javadasoodeh/CV/README.md

 # CV
-Computer Vision, Deep Learning, ML
+Computer Vision, Machine Learning, and Deep Learning

 ## Foundations of Image Processing with OpenCV in Python